Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 You have just written a terminal shortcut that will allow you to type `npm start` and have your `Parcel` command open your starting file, and the `--open` flag tells `Parcle` to open the running code in a browser once the files have been compiled and Parcel’s development server is up and running.

-`Parcel` works by giving the app an entry point, in this case, your `index.html` file which you’ll build next.
+`Parcel` works by giving the app an entry point, in this case, your `index.html` file which youl build next.
 From there, `Parcel` determines which files it needs to include in the bundle based on your imports and file references.

 ## Code the Project Files

-On to the exciting part: building out your example.
-For smaller projects like this, just start by creating all the files you need and then filling them in as you go along.
+On to the exciting part: build out your app!
+For smaller projects like this, just start by creating all the files you need, and then filling them in as you go along.

-For your greeting app, you need to create four files.
+For your greeting app, create four files.
 So create them now.
 You'll need:

-A styles file, called `styles.css`.
-You just have some basic styles in there to make your app look slightly more interesting than the out-of-the-box HTML.
+1. A **style**s file, called `styles.css`.
+You just have some basic styles to make your app look slightly more interesting than the out-of-the-box HTML.

 `touch styles.css`

-Your Parcel starting point, `index.html`.
-This is going to be the very first entry point Parcel is going to look for to `render` your app.
+2. Your **Parcel** starting point, `index.html`.
+This is the very first entry point Parcel is going to look for to `render` your app.

 `touch index.html`

-A starting point for the JavaScript, which will be `index.js`.
+3. A starting point for the JavaScript, which will be `index.js`.

 `touch index.js`

-And finally, your main React component, which you'll call `app.js`.
+4. And finally, your main React component, which you call `app.js`.
 This is your main entry point for the React side of things.

 `touch app.js`

-After you have the files created, it’s time to fill them in.
+After you have the files created, fill them in.
 Start with your `styles.css` file.

 ### Styles.css

-Your styles file isn’t absolutely essential at this point, but it’s nice to have a few basic styles available to improve the built-in look and feel browsers give by default.
+Your styles file isn’t absolutely essential at this point, but it’s nice to have a few basic styles improve the built-in look and feel browsers give by default.

 ```
 body {